 - Ground floor bedroom

 - Broadband / WiFi

 A detached 19th century farmhouse sitting next to the owners' home, on a 22-acre smallholding, on the edge of the village of Crudgington.

-This attractive Shropshire cottage provides charming, cosy accommodation, perfect for a family holiday or a romantic break in a quiet, rural location.
+This attractive Shropshire cottage provides charming, cosy accommodation with the added benefit of a woodburner, perfect for a family holiday or a romantic break in a quiet, rural location.

 There are two comfortable bedrooms at this cottage near Shrewsbury, one double set on a mezzanine level, plus a ground floor twin that can be conveniently converted into a super king-size double.

 Guests will discover a welcoming, homely atmosphere at this cottage near Ironbridge, with the cosy sitting room boasting an original brick-built inglenook fireplace housing a warming woodburner.